nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

 ### The parity-check matrix for systematic cyclic codes

-* Requires a more in-depth anaysis of Linear Feedback Shift Registers (LFSR)
+* Requires a more in-depth analysis of Linear Feedback Shift Registers (LFSR)

 ### Linear-Feedback Shift Registers (LFSR)